dashbitco/nimble_pool/README.md

 The downside of NimblePool is that, because all resources are under a single process, any resource management operation will happen on this single process, which is more likely to become a bottleneck.
 This can be addressed, however, by starting one NimblePool per scheduler and by doing scheduler-based dispatches.

 NimblePool may not be a good option to manage processes.
+After all, the goal of NimblePool is to avoid creating processes for resources.
+If you already have a process, using a process-based pool such as `poolboy` will provide a better abstraction.

-Also avoid using NimblePool to manage resources that support multiplexing, such as HTTP 2 connections (in fact, pools are not a good option to manage resources with multiplexing in general).
+Finally, avoid using NimblePool to manage resources that support multiplexing, such as HTTP 2 connections.
+In fact, pools are not a good option to manage resources with multiplexing in general, as the pool removes the ability to multiplex.

 ## Types of callbacks